systems-nuts/CoSenseAQ/README.md

 # CoSenseAQ
 CosenseAQ is a part of the [Noisy&Newton Project](https://github.com/phillipstanleymarbell/Noisy-lang-compiler).
 Please check it for more details.

+This is an extension of [CoSense](https://github.com/systems-nuts/CoSense)

-The main idea of CoSenseAQ is to use sensor specifications to help compilation optimization, including value range propagation, function overload & elimination, type compression, condition simplification, and constant substitution.
+The main idea of CoSenseAQ is to use sensor specifications to help compilation optimization, including value range and resolution propagation, auto quantization, function overload & elimination, type compression, condition simplification, and constant substitution.
 - - - -

 ## Getting started